gccloudone/aurora/content/en/architecture/introduction/azure.en.md

 These repositories represent the foundation of Aurora — they encode how we build, secure, and scale the platform.
 Everything described in the views below is defined and managed through these open source assets.

+> **Note**: We will gladly share our High-Level Design (HLD) and Concept of Operations (ConOps) documents with any department that requests them to help inform their own platform planning and adoption efforts.

 ## Single Cluster Instance View

 ![Single Cluster Instance View](/images/architecture/diagrams/single-cluster-instance-view.svg)